 Using space dividers within your design, as in the example below, is one great way to do this.
 You can also use glyph dividers, which is the vertical bar symbol (i.e., |.)

-7) Let people book your calendar right from your email.
+8. Let people book time on your calendar right from your signature.

 If you find yourself emailing back and forth with colleagues and clients who want to book meetings with you, make it easy for them by including a link to book your calendar right in your email signature.
-Here's an example from our own Bryan Lowry:
+Here's an example from our own Bryan Lowry, below.

 If you aren't a HubSpot customer, one great meeting tool is Calendly, which is free for Basic and lets you integrate your Google or Office 365 calendar.
 YouCanBook.me is another booking tool that goes for $7 per calendar per month.